-In September 2015, our board of directors authorized a share repurchase program under which we may repurchase up to \$20 million in aggregate value of our outstanding ADSs within 12 months ending September 2016 on the open market or in privately negotiated transactions, or 2015 share repurchase program.
-As of March 31, 2016, we repurchased an aggregate of 1,310,577 ADSs, representing 2,621,154 shares, on the open market for a total cash consideration of \$1.51 million.
-1,614,776 of such repurchased shares were canceled in November 2015, and the remaining are expected to be canceled in the second quarter of 2016.
+In September 2015, our board of directors authorized a share repurchase program under which we may repurchase up to \$20 million in aggregate value of our outstanding ADSs within 12 months ending September 2016 on the open market or in privately negotiated transactions.
+In September 2016, our board decided to extend the share repurchase program for another 12 months ending September 2017.
+As of December 31, 2016, we repurchased an aggregate of 441,906 ADSs, representing approximately 4,419,060 shares, on the open market for a total cash consideration of \$2.3 million.
+All of such repurchased shares have been canceled as of March 31, 2017.